bdashore3/RoyalGuard/README.md

 Once you clone the repository, change into the project directory (KingBot/Kingbot), install the EF Core tools by:
 `dotnet tool install --global dotnet-ef`

-Then run the following commands:
+Then run the following command to update your database with the latest migrations:
 ```
-dotnet ef migrations add InitialCreate
 dotnet ef database update
 ```
-If you have errors, run `dotnet build` and show them to me in the [discord server](https://discord.gg/pswt7by) if you can't figure out the reason.
+If you have errors, run `dotnet build` and show me the logs in the [discord server](https://discord.gg/pswt7by) if you can't figure out the reason.

 This initializes the database for the first time with all the required tables, rows, and columns.
 If you plan on updating the model, please read the [Entity Framework Core docs](https://docs.microsoft.com/en-us/ef/core/).